PotLock/Kitchens/.github/ISSUE_TEMPLATE/contract.md

 ---
-name: Feature request
+name: Contract
-about: Suggest an idea for this project
+about: Smart contract suggestion
-title: "[FEATURE]"
+title: "[FEATURE] | (CONTRACT)"
-labels: feature-request
+labels: contract, feature-request
 assignees: ''

 ---

 # Problem
 -
 # Description
-Description of solution
+-
 # User Story(s):
  As a _______, I want to ____, so that I can